wiris/moodle-filter_wiris/docs/contributing/README.md

 ## Git flow

+The development team in charge of maintaining this project will follow the internal guides to create branches, tags, handling issues and tasks.

 This project is strict with testing to ensure a good quality product.
 Each time a pull request opens or a commit is made to an opened pull request, a GitHub action running all the test for the repository will execute.
 If that fails, the pull request can not be merged.

 ## Software Dependencies Update Plan

-This project contains [dependencies](../misc/DEPENDENCIES.md) from other company projects.
-Those are updated by the development team in charge of maintaining the MathType filter.
+This project contains [dependencies](../environment/README.md#dependencies-of-mathtype-filter) from other company projects.
+Those are updated by the development team in charge of maintaining the MathType filter on their own repositories.

+The development team is also in charge of updating the versions used for the other projects.
+As soon as one of the dependencies releases a new version with changes related to the MathType filter, the development team will update it in this project.

-**Note:** More details on the `thirdpartylibs.xml` file.
+> **Note:** More details on the `thirdpartylibs.xml` file.